Enable profiling with Parca¶

 Read the Prerequisites section carefully if you are deploying PostgreSQL in an LXD model or if your base is ubuntu@22.04.

-If you are deploying Charmed PostgreSQL in a LXD model, ensure that LXD’s virtualization type is set to virtual-machine for the Juju application.
+If you are deploying Charmed PostgreSQL in a LXD model, ensure that LXD’s virtualisation type is set to virtual-machine for the Juju application.

 This is because LXD does not allow /sys/kernel/tracing to be mounted in a system container (even in privileged mode) due to security isolation concerns.